NicoHaug/CompPhys/README.md

 ### Project 2

 [Project 2](https://github.com/nicolossus/FYS3150/tree/master/Project2): In this project an eigenvalue solver based on the Jacobi rotate method is developed.
 The solver is tested on the equations of a buckling beam and Schrödinger’s equation for two electrons in a three-dimensional harmonic oscillator well, recasted as eigenvalue problems by discretization.

+### Project 3

+[Project 3](https://github.com/nicolossus/FYS3150/tree/master/Project3): In this project we developed a model simulating the motion of the planets in the Solar System by using the Verlet method to integrate Newton's equations of motion.